Teyras/MT/text/chapters/130_evaluation.md

 deterministic, but larger than the runtime of the program itself, it would be more difficult to recognize inefficient solutions.

-To examine this, we took the results from the `parallel-homogenous` setup and made a correlation plot of times reported by the program itself and by isolate for each workload and both CPU and wall-clock time measurements.
-Because the number of observations is rather large, we selected a random sample using the inverse of the number of parallel workers as a weight for each observation.
-This way, we compensate the fact that setups with multiple parallel workers yield more observations in total.
+To examine this, we took the results of measurements with the `parallel-homogeneous` execution setup type and made a correlation plot of times reported by the program itself and by isolate for each exercise type and both CPU and wall-clock time measurements.
+There is a problem with the interpretation of these plots -- execution setups with many parallel workers yield more observations in total.
+Therefore, the results from highly parallelized execution setups are more prominent in the correlation plots.
+To alleviate this, we plotted a random sample from the observations using the inverse of the number of parallel workers as a weight for each observation (e.g., an observation from a setup with 40 workers has a weight of $\frac{1}{40}$ and is therefore less likely to be selected than an observation from a setup with 10 workers which has a weight of $\frac{1}{10}$).

 As depicted in Figure \ref{iso-cpu-err-correlation}, the error is rather small and stable for the CPU times.
 This result is not surprising -- starting a